phuongflexible/movie-ticket-booking-app/README.md

 * [Features](#features)
 * [Setup](#Setup)
 * [Project Status](#project-status)
 ## General Information
+This project is about creating a mobile app which helps to book movie ticket.
+User can see the detail of a movie, ticket price and choose what time and where they should watch at.
+They can also pay online without doing procedures for buying ticket at the cinema.
+Manager can manage cinemas, revenue,... by using this app.
 ## Technologies Used
 - **Java**: The primary programming language used for Android development.
 - **Android Studio**: The official IDE for Android development.